 You see my face in that dirty mirror, reflecting back again and again and again.
 A hundred different faces with a blank expression.
 Searching.

 You taught me to see life differently.
 That the exterior of anything does not determine its value.
-That a place is only a home because of a feeling.
+That a place is only a home because it feels like home.
 That when you love a person their space becomes yours.
 You become that space.
 Interchangeable.
 Intertwined.
 So much so that you are no longer you, when you aren’t a part of it.

 I miss the boy that I loved, whose face was always hidden in the shadow of that upstairs bedroom light.
 You taught me to believe in him.
 To trust creaking staircases and dirty floors.
 To believe in the words, ‘I’m in love with you,’ as the sunlight peeked through your curtained window.

-You may not be mine any more.
-But 646, you will always feel like home.
+You may not be mine anymore.
+But 646, touching you sure feels like home.